Ritesh-GitHub-Ranjan/Real-Estate-Price-Prediction/README.md

 The deep learning model demonstrates strong predictive performance in estimating real estate prices, providing valuable insights for decision-making in the real estate market.
 Further improvements could be made by incorporating additional features and fine-tuning the model architecture.

 ---

-This project is a practical demonstration of applying deep learning techniques to predict real estate prices, showcasing the potential of machine learning in real-world applications.